jphong125/stellaapic/Writerside/topics/Balance.md

 ## API URL

-Requested balance API URL will be notified individually, for security reasons.
+Requested "Balance" API URL will be notified individually, for security reasons.

 ### Parameters